MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation

 \citet{xing24seeing} shares a similar motivation to ours in the sense that they achieve audio-video cooperative generation from pre-trained single-modal base models.
-Given multi-modal embedding models (e.g., ImageBind \citep{girdhar2023imagebind}), they utilize universal guidance \citep{bansal2023universal} to make the embeddings from two modalities close.
-Although their approach is model-agnostic and has wide applicability to any base models, their guidance roughly ensures semantic alignment in the space of embeddings learned by ImageBind.
-Thus, it does not achieve sampling from the true joint distribution of audio-video pairs.
-In contrast, our method is theoretically grounded to adjust the scores predicted from base models to that of the joint distribution, explicitly achieving sampling from the joint distribution.
+Given multimodal embedding models (e.g., ImageBind \citep{girdhar2023imagebind}), they utilize universal guidance \citep{bansal2023universal} to make the embeddings from two modalities close.
+Although their approach is model-agnostic and can be applied to any base model, their guidance roughly ensures semantic alignment in the space of embeddings learned by ImageBind.
+Thus, it does not achieve sampling from the actual joint distribution of audio-video pairs.
+In contrast, our method is theoretically grounded in adjusting the scores predicted from base models to the score of the joint distribution, explicitly achieving sampling from the joint distribution.